Part 1 continued: ChatGPT Snake code

 }

-The design is direct and readable.
-The limitation is that all behavior stays inside the component, which makes future tests harder unless you extract the game rules.
+This code reads directly and stays easy to follow.
+All behavior sits inside the component, which makes future tests harder unless you extract the game rules.

 Food and restart

-Food generation keeps picking random coordinates until it finds a cell that is not occupied by the snake:
+Food generation keeps picking random coordinates until it finds a cell that isn't occupied by the snake:

 function generateFood() {